EricPascolo/CHECK/README.md

 To print the result on **CHECKTEST**, operation and activity of **CHECK** use `--report` flag.
 The results are searchable by:

 - Id
-    - `--report id:id` - return all results with specific ID and, in case of master_submission, the list of node without result
+    - `--report id:id` - return all results with specific ID and, in case of master_submission,also the list of node without result
     - `--report id:id#hostname`  return one specific result of hostname selected by ID
 - Node
     - `--report node:hostname`  return all checktests and results selected by hostname